skvadrik/re2c/src/install/install.rst

 Dependencies
 ============

-To build re2c from a release tarball one needs only a C++ compiler, and optionally Bash to run the tests.
+To build re2c from a release tarball one needs only a C++ compiler and optionally Python to run the tests.

 To develop re2c (or to regenerate precompiled files) one also needs either CMake or Autotools (including Libtool), Bison (to rebuild parsers), rst2man (to rebuild documentation), Sphinx (to rebuild the website) and optionally Mingw and Wine (to